jlab-hep/localdb-docs/docs/database_demonstration_grafana.md

 ![grafana add dashboard](images/demo_grafana_db_source_5.png)

-Finish installation.
+Finish.
 Back to the previous page and go to next step.